 To install Crowd Data Center, you'll create a cluster of Crowd instances that will make sure your users have uninterrupted access both to Crowd, and all other systems that are connected to it.
 We recommend that you start with the prerequisite information, listed on this page, to understand what Data Center is, and to know exactly what you'll need to complete the installation.

 Before you begin

-Before you install Crowd Data Center, you need to answer a few questions.
+Before you install Crowd Data Center, take a look at the specifics below.